Model#

 the parent class for local basis set

-• sigmaqn (List) – the quantum number of each basis.
-Could be an integer or tuple of integers
+sigmaqn (List) – the quantum number of each basis.
+The length of the list should be the same as

 Return a copy of the basis set with new DoF name specified in the argument.